 DIY Kitchen Renovation

 I've been a little hesitant about sharing our kitchen renovation here, because I wasn't sure if it would be inspiring or just reveal how crazy my husband and I are. :) We completely gutted the old kitchen in our 1950s rancher and DIYed everything except the countertop installation.
 The renovation took us roughly a year to complete.
-We have jobs and young kids, so renovating this house is something we do on
+We have jobs and young kids, so renovating this house is something we do on the side as a hobby.

 We completely gutted the old kitchen down to the studs, removed the wall between the kitchen and dining room, and changed the cabinet and appliance layout.
 We added insulation, hung new drywall, installed new engineered wood flooring, installed all new cabinets, appliances, and fixtures, and put up new tile backsplashes.
 Here are a couple of pics of what it looked like during the renovation: